 - A. Employees will be issued respirator cleaning procedures as outlined in OR-OSHA 1910.134 (Appendix B-2).
 SCBA facepieces will be cleaned and disinfected after each use.
-Respirators used in fit testing and training and shall be cleaned and disinfected after each use. - B. Respirators will be stored in such a manner as to protect them from damage, contamination, dust, sunlight, extreme temperatures, excessive moisture, damaging chemicals and other physical damage. - C. Employees are required to inspect their respirator prior to each use and during cleaning.
+Respirators used in fit testing and training and shall be cleaned and disinfected after each use. - B. Respirators will be stored in such a manner as to protect them from damage, contamination, dust, sunlight, extreme temperatures, excessive moisture, damaging chemicals and other physical damage. - C. Do not use bleach or alcohol-based products to clean respirators.
+Refer to and follow the manufacturer manual for cleaning, disinfecting, and storage of the respirator. - D. Employees are required to inspect their respirator prior to each use and during cleaning.
 Inspections will include the following items: - 1.
 Tightness of connections. - 2.
 Function of the respirator. - 3.
 Condition of various parts including head straps, valves, cartridges and facepiece. - 4.
-A check of elastomeric parts for pliability and signs of deterioration. - D. Any respirator found in need of repair will be taken out of service until the repairs are made.
+A check of elastomeric parts for pliability and signs of deterioration. - E. Any respirator found in need of repair will be taken out of service until the repairs are made.
 Replacement parts will be made with like pieces from the same manufacturer.
-Respirators that cannot be repaired will be remain out of service permanently. - E. Escape-only respirators shall be inspected before being carried into the workplace for use. - F. In areas requiring SCBA, a spare air cylinder will be maintained at all times.
-SCBA will be inspected monthly, according to the manufacturer's specifications. - G. Only qualified technicians will make repairs on the SCBA.
+Respirators that cannot be repaired will be remain out of service permanently.

+- F. Escape-only respirators shall be inspected before being carried into the workplace for use. - G. In areas requiring SCBA, a spare air cylinder will be maintained at all times.
+SCBA will be inspected monthly, according to the manufacturer's specifications. - H. Only qualified technicians will make repairs on the SCBA.